Common Flu Symptoms

 - Avoid contact with other people.

-- have a weak immune system
+- Have a weak immune system

-- are Native American or Alaska native
+- Are a Native American or an Alaska Native

 When Is Flu Season?

 Seasonal flu follows a pattern, starting in the fall and ending in the spring.
 The first sign is often a sudden rise in the number of school-age children sick at home.
 This is soon followed by more illness in other groups, including parents.